pyth-network/pyth-crosschain/target_chains/ethereum/entropy_sdk/solidity/README.md

 ```

 This method will combine the user and provider's random numbers, along with the blockhash, to construct the final secure random number.

+## Example Application

+The [Coin Flip](https://github.com/pyth-network/pyth-crosschain/tree/main/target_chains/ethereum/examples/coin_flip) example demonstrates how to build a smart contract that
+interacts with Pyth Entropy as well as a typescript client for that application.